t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_3.md

 <TD>8</TD>

-<TD>This is a version ID which identifies the layout of the remainder of the volume details block  When this layout format is used, this will always be set to 3.  </p>
+<TD>This is a version ID which identifies the layout of the remainder of the volume details block.
+When this layout format is used, this will always be set to 3.

-Later volume file layouts may have different items in this section, or the layout may change; in which case a different version ID will be used here.</p>
+Later volume file layouts may have different items in this section, or the layout may change; in which case a different version ID will be used here.

 </TD>
 </TR>